BANKING THE COALS

-Michele has teamed with Anita Cordell of River Productions to produce this film.
-I’m honored to be the vessel used to help bring this story of tenacity, faith, and forgiveness to the screen.
+Michele has teamed with the Kooman brothers of Unveil Studios to produce this film.
+I’m honored to be the vessel used to help bring this story of tenacity, faith, forgiveness, and personal redemption to the screen.

 RUN, a novel by Chance McLin, Ph.D., is the first book of his literary trilogy.
-The story is about a small group of Christian friends and the tribulations they, and the rest of the world, face during the rise of the Antichrist.
-Action packed and graphic at times, it is biblically sound and technology researched coinciding with the setting in the year 2020.
+The story features a small group of Christian friends and the tribulations they, and the rest of the world, face during the rise of the Antichrist.
+Action-packed and graphic at times, it is biblically sound and technology researched coinciding with the setting in the year 2020.

 Many people are experienced in screenplay writing; however based on our hours of conversation on the subject, I am certain that no one would know better than me what the author was picturing in his mind as he wrote it.
 Because the information this story contains is so prophetically sound and such an important message to Christians, I expressed to Dr. McLin that I would like to “take a crack” at writing the screenplay.

-Although I had a fair understanding of screenplay writing, others began stepping forward expressing their desire to write a screenplay adaptation of RUN.
-I pulled myself back without saying a word as I doubted by ability.
+Although I had a fair understanding of screenplay writing, others began stepping forward, expressing their desire to write a screenplay adaptation of RUN.
+I pulled myself back without saying a word as I doubted my ability.
 I quickly learned that God had His plan for me in this.

 I have enormous respect for anyone who has taken a 300+ page book and worked the story down to 120 double-spaced and formatted pages of a screenplay.
 Only God could help that screenplay writer with keeping the message of the story true to the original literary version.

-After writing each chapter of the book as I viewed it in my mind in screenplay format, I had no choice but to crop, crop, and crop scenes in order to fit the 120 page maximum length.
+After writing each chapter of the book as I viewed it in my mind in screenplay format, I had no choice but to crop, crop, and crop scenes in order to fit the 120-page maximum length.
 It was difficult to decide at times what it was that could not remain.
 It felt personal.
 However, the end result was meticulously and prayerfully thought out.
-The integrity of the story and the information Christians should be made aware is fully in tact.
+The integrity of the story and the information Christians should be made aware of is fully intact.

 I have no doubt in my mind that this is a God-ordained project and it will be completed to His perfection.
 I am merely His usable vessel.

 Shortly thereafter, I began writing the first four chapters.
-The novel was placed on hold so I could write the screenplay for RUN, which I completed in November of 2015.
-Switching my mind from screenwriting format into the detailed thoughts expressed in writing a novel took some doing.
-By the time I was half way into chapter six, the thoughts of this story making a fabulous TV series pressed strongly on my mind.
+The novel was placed on hold so I could write the screenplay for RUN, which I completed in November 2015.
+Switching my mind from screenwriting format to the detailed thoughts expressed in writing a novel took some doing.
+By the time I was halfway into chapter six, the thoughts of this story making a fabulous TV series pressed strongly on my mind.
 I once again switched back to screenwriting mode and I have now completed a one-hour TV Pilot episode based on the first four chapters of the novel.